 He’ll relish the sweet, simple moments you have together, whether that’s 10 minutes or 10 hours.
 It’s these ordinary moments that matter more than clocking in enough time to be with him.

 As I say in my book, You Are Enough:

-Don’t discount those regular moments, from diaper changes to bathing the baby.
+Don’t discount those regular moments, from diaper changes to bathing him at the end of the day.
 They may seem like hassles, but they also provide a wonderful opportunity to bond.
-Your baby doesn’t care if you’re changing diapers or playing at an indoor playground—all he sees is you.
+He doesn’t care if you’re changing diapers or playing at an indoor playground—all he sees is you.

 This may be your new reality, one that could even have come as a shock, as you go back to work.
 The hours away from your baby is especially worse if you didn’t like your work to begin with.
 No wonder those first few weeks back at work can feel tough.

 But rest assured that you won’t always feel like this.
 You’ll find creative ways to hack your time.
 You’ll make a mindset shift to ease the guilt and remind yourself of the simple moments that matter most.